avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 For every pdf in the source directory, finds the item with the right GUID and gives it the printed image.
 ### Settings
 Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
+* root_directory - the path to the Avian scripts main directory.
-* :source_path - path to the directory where the images to be imported are located.
+* source_path - path to the directory where the images to be imported are located.
-* *:scoping_query* - only replaces the printed images for items matching this query, even if there are other pdf's in the source directory.
+* *scoping_query* - only replaces the printed images for items matching this query, even if there are other pdf's in the source directory.
 If left out, all items will be checked for a printed image.

 ## Number of Descendants